Deltares/dfm_tools/README.rst

 	- optimize_dist keyword now draws inpolygon around line
 	- to optimize intersect function when retrieving bed level and water level (do that with len(firstlinepart) optional keyword)
 	- to retrieve other mapdata data faster
+- improve zt plots from hisfile:
+	- example in test_get_nc.test_gethismodeldata()
-- make patched zt plots from hisfile (careful, z interfaces data in hisfile is wrong)
+	- WARNING: part of the z interfaces/center data in dflowfm hisfile is currently wrong, check your figures carefully
+	- layer argument now has to be provided when retrieving zcoordinate_c (centers) from hisfile, but not when retrieving zcoordinate_w (interfaces), align this.
+	- no support for 2D models yet (sigma has different variable name)
 - as user: get dimensionlist, variablelist, more? (partly internally available)
 - add polygon read/write function (also ldb files)
 - add polygon ginput function (click in plot) (already partly exists in intersect/slice testscript)